Inductive biases in deep learning models for weather prediction: Introduction

-\paragraph{Inductive bias.} Problem-targeted learning in DL is accomplished by implementing well-motivated structural assumptions about the data and the modelled processes \citep{wolpert_no_1996, wolpert_no_1997}, known as inductive biases \citep{battaglia_relational_2018}.
+\paragraph*{Inductive bias} Problem-targeted learning in DL is accomplished by implementing well-motivated structural assumptions about the data and the modelled processes \citep{wolpert_no_1997}, known as inductive biases \citep{battaglia_relational_2018}.
 Inductive biases can accelerate model convergence and can improve both computational efficiency and generalisation to unseen data.
-For example, a convolutional DL model induces the bias that pixels close to each other contain correlated information, thus excelling at classifying images when compared to a standard artificial network (multilayer perceptron), which does not inform about spatial proximity.
-In principle, any design choice (e.g., data normalisation, pre-training, number and type of layers, and optimisation criteria) incorporates implicit inductive biases, which influence model generalisability and performance.
-To design reliable DL models, it is thus crucial to be aware of the incorporated inductive biases. \end{custombox} \end{ourbox}
+For example, a convolutional DL model induces the bias that pixels close to each other contain correlated information, thus excelling at processing images when compared to a standard artificial network which is unaware about spatial proximity.
+In principle, any design choice in the learning pipeline creates implicit inductive biases and thus affects model performance. \end{custombox} \end{ourbox}

+Setting up a DL model, however, requires many design choices, all of which induce implicit and nontrivial learning and information processing biases.
+Inductive biases (box \ref{box:dl}) essentially implement prior assumptions about the modelled system dynamics, aiming at both keeping the learning problem tractable and fostering generalisation.
+In order to develop a DLWP model that is tractable, generalisable to out-of-data scenarios, and explainable, the inductive biases in the DLWP model need to be well-chosen.
+We thus aim to conceptualise these design choices and the applied techniques therein to advance our understanding of neural network design in general and to facilitate application and further development of models for DLWP.
+For this review we select four high-performing models for short- to mid-range weather forecasting that are representative of state-of-the-art design philosophies: CubedSphereNet, FourCastNet, GraphCast and PanGu-Weather.

+\textbf{CubedSphereNet} \citep{weyn_sub-seasonal_2021} and related works \citep{karlbauer2023advancing, weyn_improving_2020, weyn_can_2019} are purely convolution-based neural networks (CNN), utilising geometric preprocessing to better capture global atmospheric dynamics.
+The first DLWP model to rival the performance of NWP was \textbf{FourCastNet} \citep{pathak_fourcastnet_2022} which used Fourier Neural Operators to efficiently process high-resolution atmospheric fields---we discuss FourCastNet jointly with its more recent formulation using spherical harmonics \citep{bonev_spherical_2023}.
+Around the same time as FourCastNet, Keisler released his DLWP model based on Graph Neural Networks (GNN, \cite{keisler_forecasting_2022}) which heralded the utility of spherical-meshes that would quickly afterwards be used in \textbf{GraphCast} \citep{lam_graphcast_2022} to outperform operational NWP on several metrics.
+In concurrent work, \textbf{PanGu-Weather} \citep{bi_pangu-weather_2022} exploited the scaling capabilities of Transformer models to achieve similarly impressive metrics---we further note subsequent work on Transformer models such as FuXi \citep{chen_fuxi_2023}, FengWu \citep{chen_fengwu_2023} and Stormer \citep{nguyen_scaling_2023}.

+While the landscape of DLWP is in a constant flux of rapid development, the way these models encode inductive biases and the structural assumptions they make about DLWP are applicable to older and newer models alike.
+In order to identify and characterise distinct inductive biases in these models, it is useful to conceptualise them along the following five design elements: